 What if I already have ethics approval from another institution?

 If you have already written an ethics protocol for your research, and it has been approved by another HREC registered with NHMRC, the ANU will recognise that approval when considering your protocol here.
 If your research project is still being monitored by the original approving institution, then you may not need to apply for ANU ethics approval - just fill out the Notification of Prior Approval form.
-All other research that has approval from another ethics committee will be reviewed at ANU as an Expedited Level 1 protocol (regardless of proposed topic or method).
+All other research that has approval from another ethics committee will be reviewed at ANU.
 Researchers will need to provide a copy of the previous application and approval as part of their submission.

 How long does ANU ethics approval remain valid?